-Obfuscation could be done composing many, more or less randomly chosen, refactorings.
-Then the question arises whether it can be called a composite refactoring or not (see section 1.9 on page 10)?
+In the extreme case one could argue that such a thing as software obfuscation is refactoring.
+Software obfuscation is to make source code harder to read and analyze, while preserving its semantics.
+It could be done composing many, more or less randomly chosen, refactorings.
+Then the question arise whether it can be called a composite refactoring (see section 1.9 on page 10) or not?
 The answer is not obvious.
 First, there is no way to describe the mechanics of software obfuscation, because there are infinitely many ways to do that.
 Second, obfuscation can be thought of as one operation: Either the code is obfuscated, or it is not.
 Third, it makes no sense to call software obfuscation a refactoring, since it holds different meaning to different people.

-This last point is important, since one of the motivations behind defining different refactorings, is to establish a vocabulary for software professionals to use when reasoning about and discussing programs, similar to the motivation behind design patterns [Gam+95].
+The last point is important, since one of the motivations behind defining different refactorings is to build up a vocabulary for software professionals to reason and discuss about programs, similar to the motivation behind design patterns [Gam+95].
+So for describing software obfuscation, it might be more appropriate to define what you do when performing it rather than precisely defining its mechanics in terms of other refactorings.